 The National Environmental Policy Act (NEPA) of 1969 requires that alternative management schemes be developed in a draft general management plan to set forth a reasonable range of ideas for managing the park.
 All alternatives, though diverse, should be feasible.
-If park management favors one of the alternatives, regulations require that the draft plan identify the preferred alternative for the benefit of the public.
-Regulations also require that a no- action alternative be presented, meaning a direction that would retain the existing status, with no major change in park management philosophy.
-In this draft plan, Alternative 1: Status Quo serves as the no- action alternative required by NEPA.
-Alternative 1 includes no new major changes in management direction or philosophy; however, its management prescriptions (or objectives) include some improvements in continuation of existing policies.
+If park management is favoring one of the alternatives, regulations require that the draft plan identify the preferred alternative for the benefit of the public.
+Regulations also require that there be a no- action alternative presented, meaning a direction that would retain the existing status, with no major change in park management philosophy.
+In this draft plan, Alternative I: Status Quo serves as the no- action alternative required by NEPA.
+Alternative I includes no new major changes in management direction or philosophy; however its management prescriptions (or objectives) include some improvements in continuation of existing policies, but no major changes in management direction or philosophy.

-As noted previously, the alternatives described are general in nature-not detailed, specific, or highly technical.
+As noted previously, the alternatives described are general in nature - - not detailed, specific, or highly technical.
 As funds become available to construct facilities, to undertake landscape rehabilitation, or to implement other specific actions that are consistent with the general management plan (once it is adopted), then park- specific research, planning, design, compliance, and technical environmental analysis will be completed.
 For example, the cultural landscape actions outlined in the alternatives below would be implemented based on recommendations of a cultural landscape treatment plan that draws upon the long- range interpretive plan and archeological research.
 The specific undertakings would also be subject to federal and state consultation and compliance requirements.